Galindians: Etymology

+The Russian 'golyad' is the result of the common shift of nasal '-en'(ę) into '-ya'(я) in Russian language.

-Western Galindians
+Galindians

-The Western Galindians (Old Prussian: *Galindis, Latin: Galindae) – at first a West Baltic tribe, and later an Old Prussian clan – lived in Galindia, roughly the area of present-day Masuria but including territory further south in what would become the Duchy of Masovia.
-The region lay adjacent to the territory of the Yotvingians, which is today in Podlaskie Voivodeship.The name Galind- is probably derived from the hydronym of Gielądzkie Jezioro (53° 52' N, 21° 10' E) in the province of Olsztyn, in what was the very center of ancient Galindia.
-J. Nalepa (1971) suggested the root *gal- was originally a different ablaut grade of the same root found in Lith. "gilus" – deep, and "gelmė" – depth.
-The original meaning referred to the depth of the lake mentioned, which is one of the deepest in the area.
+Galindians (Old Prussian: *Galindis, Latin: Galindae) – at first a West Baltic tribe, and later an Old Prussian clan – lived in Galindia, roughly the area of present-day Masuria but including territory further south in what would become the Duchy of Masovia.
+The region lay adjacent to the territory of the Yotvingians, which is today in Podlaskie Voivodeship.

 Ptolemy was the first to mention the Galindians (Koine Greek: Galindoi – Γαλίνδοι) in the 2nd century AD.
 From the 6th/7th century until the 17th century the former central part of the Galindian tribe continued to exist as the Old Prussian clan of *Galindis.
 The language of the Old Prussians in Galindia became extinct by 17th century, mainly because of the 16th centuries influx of Protestants seeking refuge from Catholic Poland into the Galindian area and German-language administration of Prussia.

 Eastern Galindians

-The Eastern Galindians (East Galindian: *Galindai, голядь, from Old East Slavic *Golędĭ), an extinct East Baltic tribe, lived from the 4th century in the basin of the Protva River, near the modern Russian towns of Mozhaysk, Vereya, and Borovsk.
+The Eastern Galindians (East Galindian: *Galindai, голядь, from Old East Slavic голѧдь golędĭ), an extinct East Baltic tribe, lived from the 4th century in the basin of the Protva River, near the modern Russian towns of Mozhaysk, Vereya, and Borovsk.
 It is probable that the Eastern Galindians, as the bearers of the Moshchiny culture, also occupied all the Kaluga Oblast before the Early East Slavs populated the Moshchiny culture's area at the turn of the 7th and 8th centuries.

+The contemporary sources mention Golyad only twice, briefly.